abetkin/declared/docs/index.md

 Klass.process_declared(Klass)
 ```

-You can specify the mark class with the first argument to `declared`, e. g. `@declare(Greeting)`.
+You can specify the mark class with the first argument to the decorator: `@declare(Greeting)`.
 If that class defines a `.build()`
-method, the lazily returned value will be built with it.
+method, then the lazily returned value will be built with it.
 That could help solve the problem that we solved previously with
 setting `default_mark` attribute on the instance.

 Example: